 Mexico is known for its special interaction with death.
-For Day of the Dead Mexico celebrates its deceased through many surprising traditions in its vast territory.
-The Mayan people have their own tradition, known as Janal Pixan, food for souls.
+For Día de Muertos, Mexico celebrates its deceased through many amazing traditions in its vast territory.
+The Mayan people have their own tradition, known as Dead o janal pixan.

-Day of the Dead is one of the most popular celebrations in Mexico, the traditional and cultural range of the Day of the Dead throughout the Mexican Republic is impressive.
-Before death we can appreciate the syncretism between the prehispanic beliefs linked to the cultural and religious disembarkation of the Catholic conquerors, giving way to a unique festivity in the world.
-As always in this blog we are going to focus on the Mayan tradition, the celebration they call Janal Pixán.
+Día de Muertos is one of the most popular celebrations in Mexico, the traditional and cultural range of Día de Muertos throughout the Mexican Republic is impressive.
+Before death we can appreciate the syncretism between the pre-Hispanic beliefs linked to the cultural and religious disembarkation of the Catholic conquerors, giving way to a unique festival in the world.
+As always in this blog we are going to focus on the Mayan tradition, the celebration they call Finados, and more recently Janal Pixán.

 DEAD DAY DATES

-The souls of the dead are allowed to return to their homes where relatives receive them with offerings from 31 from October to 2 in November.
+The souls of the dead are allowed to return to their homes where relatives receive them with offerings from October 31 to November 2.
 According to the tradition:

 - the 31 October day the children are celebrated and it's called Angelitos Day (Uh Janal Palal in maya).

-- the 1 day of November to adults, is the so-called Day of the Dead (U Janal Nucuch Uinicoob)
+- on November 1 to adults, is the so-called Day of the Dead (U Janal Nucuch Uinicoob)

 - y November's 2 is for all souls, known as All Saints' Day (U Janal Pixanoob).
 November's 2 day is also known as misa pixán, for being the day that the mass is celebrated, in many occasions in the same cemetery of the population.

 WHAT IS JANAL PIXÁN?

 Janal Pixan, banquet or meal of souls, is the Mayan tradition for Day of the Dead.
 The Mayans know these days as Los Finados, really Janal Pixán is a term that has been coined for decades from a government initiative to publicize this event of the Mayan culture in a popular way.